Uncertainty Baselines: Benchmarks for Uncertainty & Robustness in Deep Learning: Introduction

 To address these challenges, we created the Uncertainty Baselines library.
 It provides high-quality implementations of baselines across many uncertainty and out-of-distribution robustness tasks.
 Each baseline is designed to be self-contained (i.e., minimal dependencies) and easily extensible.
 We provide numerous artifacts in addition to the raw code so that others can adapt any baseline to suit their workflow.

 \textbf{Related work.} OpenAI Baselines \citep{dhariwal2017openai} is work in similar spirit for reinforcement learning.
 Prior work on uncertainty and robustness benchmarks include \citet{riquelme2018deep,filos2019systematic,hendrycks2019benchmarking,ovadia2019can,dusenberry2020analyzing}.
 These all introduce a new task and evaluate a variety of baselines on that task.
-In practice, they are often unmaintained or focus on experimental insights rather than the software as the contribution.
+In practice, they are unmaintained, focusing on experimental insights rather than the codebase as the contribution.
 Our work provides an extensive set of benchmarks (in several cases, unifying the above ones), has a larger set of baselines across these benchmarks, and focuses on designing scalable, forkable, and well-tested code.